Kayinnasaki/kayin.moe-article-pages/01.writing/ufo-50/item.md

 ## Mortol

 Who amongst us would not lay our lives down for Mortolia?
 Grim, funny, and straight up tonally weird.
 The conceit takes the sacrificial nature of some **Lemmings** jobs and turns it into the central mechanic.
-You have only so many men, who are willing the sacrifice themselves powerful rituals like *stone*, *arrow*, and *explosion*, to fight back against the evils threatening Mortalia.
+You have only so many men, who are willing to sacrifice themselves through powerful rituals like *stone*, *arrow*, and *explosion*, to fight back against the evils threatening Mortalia.
 There is a dark comedy to watching the poor, helpless men of Mortalia throw their lives away, often literally to be stepping stones.
 You collect new recruits as you go, hopefully bringing enough bodies to throw at the evil that threatens the city.

 Just a brilliant game, in concept and tone.